 Study psychology and go where the jobs are.

-At UMass Amherst UWW you can finish your bachelor's degree online with a focus in applied psychology, taking advantage of the growing demand for workers well-educated in the field of psychology.
+At the UMass Amherst University Without Walls Interdisciplinary Studies degree completion program, you can finish your bachelor's degree online with a focus in applied psychology, taking advantage of the growing demand for workers well-educated in the field of psychology.

-Whether you have years of experience in applied psychology or are just starting your career, UMass UWW will help you develop the knowledge and enhance the skills you need to advance your career in high-demand professions such as counseling and administration, victim advocacy, substance abuse prevention and treatment, case management, social services, human services, child and youth services, and education.
+Whether you have years of experience in applied psychology or are just starting your career, the UWW Interdisciplinary Studies degree completion program will help you develop the knowledge and enhance the skills you need to advance your career in high-demand professions such as counseling and administration, victim advocacy, substance abuse prevention and treatment, case management, social services, human services, child and youth services, and education.
 Need to complete your degree before applying to graduate school?
 We can help with that too!

 A great education.
 Credit for experience.
 Support you deserve.

-For over 45 years the UMass Amherst University Without Walls (UWW) has been helping adults just like you complete your first bachelor's degree online at a world-class public university.
-At UMass UWW, you can design your own program of study in applied psychology, bring in or earn up to 105 credits for your prior coursework, prior learning, and work & life experience, and finish your bachelor's degree online without ever having to come to campus.
+For fifty years, the UMass Amherst University Without Walls Interdisciplinary Studies degree completion program has been helping adults just like you complete their first bachelor's degrees online at a world-class public university.
+At the UWW Interdisciplinary Studies degree completion program, you can design your own program of study in applied psychology, bring in or earn up to 105 credits for your prior coursework, prior learning, and work and life experience, and finish your bachelor's degree online without ever having to come to campus.

 We understand the daily challenges you face balancing work, family and community responsibilities, and are committed to providing flexible options and outstanding one-on-one support from your first class through graduation.